stephen1hong/most_common_words/README.md

 # most_common_words
-version 1: write a function to extract most words between documents from scratch
+write a function to extract most words between documents from scratch (version 1)